 With proper restraints and supervision, you can even take your squirrel outside to explore.
 Do exercise caution, as they can slip away in the blink of an eye.

-Squirrels are chipper little animals that need lots of time to scurry about.
-They also need lots of sunshine, so daily trips outside in 30-minute intervals are ideal.
+Squirrels are chipper little animals that need time to scurry about.
+They also need plenty of sunshine, so daily trips outside in 30-minute intervals are ideal.

 You have to keep your squirrel’s cage area clean and sanitary.
-It would be best if you spotted clean the cage to keep it accident-free.
+It would be best to spot clean the cage to keep it accident free.
 You should clean the entire cage every week.

 Your squirrel will do all the complicated grooming work for you.
 You won’t have to bathe them, but you will have to trim their nails.
 If you are unfamiliar or uncomfortable with performing this task, take them to the vet for assistance.